What Is Dual Enrollment?

 Keep in mind that dual enrollment is a commitment – the classes may affect your student’s high school GPA and carry forward into your child’s college GPA.
 If they get a B or lower grade, it can make it difficult to maintain college tuition scholarships that are GPA-based.

-Some parents are concerned about their students rushing through school, however.
-One shared:
+Some parents are concerned about their students rushing through school, however, and some think that sometimes dual enrollment expectations are overblown.

 If your student is looking to get ahead, you’ve probably heard that AP classes can be used for college credits.
 So which is better – dual enrollment or AP?